 - Advocating for Sex Education in Your Community

-Decisions about sex education are made at the state and local level — no federal laws dictate what sex education should look like or how it should be taught in schools.
+Decisions about sex education are usually made at the state and local level — no federal laws dictate what sex education should look like or how it should be taught in schools.

-However, only 24 states and the District of Columbia mandate sex education, and even in those states there’s no guarantee that the sex education provided is of high quality, or covers the topics young people need to learn about to stay healthy.
+Of the states that require sex and/or HIV education, fewer than half require it be medically accurate.
+And more states require sex education to stress abstinence than ensure medical accuracy.
 Fewer than half of high schools and only a fifth of middle schools are teaching the sexual health topics that the Centers for Disease Control and Prevention (CDC) considers “essential” for healthy young people.
 This is unacceptable.

-Sometimes state and local requirements on sex education are helpful.
-For example, 13 states require instruction to be medically accurate, and 26 states and the District of Columbia require that it be age-appropriate.
+- Sometimes state and local requirements on sex education are helpful.
+For example, 18 states require instruction to be medically accurate, and 26 states and the District of Columbia require that it be age-appropriate.

 Whether or not sex education is LGBTQ-inclusive is also left up to state and local governments to decide.